hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

 `tree`{{execute}}

-The image also includes metadata about the image, such as version information and tag names.

 `cat repositories`{{execute}}

-Inspect the manifest.json file.
+The image also includes the manifest.json file that defines the metadata about the image, such as version information and tag names.
+The [schema for the manifest.json](https://github.com/opencontainers/image-spec/blob/master/manifest.md) file follows the OCI specification.
+Inspect the manifest.

 `cat manifest.json | jq .`{{execute}}

 Extracting a layer will reveal the specific files contained for that layer.

-`tar -xvf da2a73e79c2ccb87834d7ce3e43d274a750177fe6527ea3f8492d08d3bb0123c/layer.tar`{{execute}}
+`tar -xvf a9cc4ace48cd792ef888ade20810f82f6c24aaf2436f30337a2a712cd054dc97/layer.tar`{{execute}}